 The conference will be held in English, with Arabic interpretation available on-site.

-Furthermore, the conference will be streamed live on The Africa Institute’s official YouTube channel.
+Furthermore, the conference streamed live on The Africa Institute’s official YouTube channel.

-The Africa Institute, Global Studies University, Sharjah will host a three-day scholarly conference in commemoration of the life and work of the late Professor Thandika Mkandawire on November 14-16, 2024, in Sharjah, UAE.
-Pre-register to attend.
+The Africa Institute, Global Studies University, Sharjah will host a three-day scholarly conference in commemoration of the life and work of the late Professor Thandika Mkandawire on November 14-16, 2024 at the Africa Hall, Sharjah, UAE.

-The Africa Institute, Global Studies University, Sharjah will host a three-day scholarly conference in commemoration of the life and work of the late Professor Thandika Mkandawire on November 14-16, 2024, in Sharjah, UAE.
-Pre-register to attend.
+The Africa Institute, Global Studies University, Sharjah will host a three-day scholarly conference in commemoration of the life and work of the late Professor Thandika Mkandawire on November 14-16, 2024 at the Africa Hall, Sharjah, UAE.

 The conference, titled ‘New Directions in African Political Economy,’ seeks to honor Thandika Mkandawire and reflect on the significance of his scholarship for African Political Economy today and in the future.
 The conference will feature over 25 scholars, including colleagues and friends of Mkandawire, as well as emerging scholars whose work has been influenced by his scholarship.